antonioken22/evaluate-function-gs/README.md

 # EVALUATEFUNCTION(expression, variable, value)
 Google Apps Script Custom Formula that evaluates a mathematical expression with a variable substituted by a given value.

-### Since Google Sheets doesn't have a built in function for this, I made one myself.
+### Since Google Sheets doesn't have a built in formula for this so, I made one myself.

 ## YouTube Shorts Demo
 https://youtube.com/shorts/xIv6wPgIyZo?si=cgYEywZShYYc9FtW